-Teacher Appreciation Week was the 3rd - 7th of May, however the twins pre-school decided to hold a celebration today.
-I absolutely adore the 3 teacher's who take care of my little ones.
-They have learned so much from them, they love going to school and so that's all I could ever really ask for.
-And I was so happy to learn this morning that next year their teacher's are moving to the big kid room with them.
+Teacher Appreciation Week was the 3rd - 7th of May for our district, however, the twins' pre-school decided to hold a celebration today.
+I absolutely adore the three teacher's who take care of my little ones.
+They have learned so much from them, they love going to school, and so that's all I could ever really ask for.
+And, I was so happy to learn this morning that next year their teacher's are moving to the big kid room with them.
 Marisol and Flynn will be over the moon.

 Last week the teacher's had a wonderful idea of supplying the parents with a list of their favorite things - just in case the children wanted to bring in a little gift.
-One of the things I've always dreaded is giving Teacher's gifts.
-The teacher's may look after your children day after day, but how well do you really 'know' them.
-What is their favorite color, flower or snack?
-So you wing it and get them something you secretly hope they will love like a gift card or homemade cookies.
+One of the things I've always dreaded is giving the teacher's gifts.
+The teachers may look after your children day after day, but how well do you really 'know' them.
+What is their favorite color, flower, or snack?
+So you wing it and get them something you secretly hope they will love like; a gift card or homemade cookies.

 The teacher's lists of favorite things read a little like a grocery list, so I decided to make each of them a special Teacher's Market Tote.

 - Cut out a large rectangle - I used an old tote bag as a guide for size

 - Turn the fabric inside out and fold.

 - Iron the side seams, then pin them

 - turn over the top (about an inch) iron and pin that too.

 - Sew up the side seams

 - With the top section of the bag sew top and bottom (for added strength) around the turned over seam.
 I used an over-edge stitch at the bottom and a straight stitch along the top.